The Sligo PPN Secreteriat

 Joan Swift

-Joan has a keep interest in Climate Action and the Environment.
-She has attended training and workshops on the Global Goals an the National Climate Action Plan.
+Joan has a keen interest in Climate Action and the Environment.
+She has attended training and workshops on the Global and the National Climate Action Plan.

-Recently she represented the PPN at an OECD workshop on ‘Looking at the Irish Transport System” through a Wellbeing Lens.
-She has also represented cyclist.ie, the National Cycling Advocacy Network, at a Climate Summit in Dublin.
+Recently she represented the PPN at an OECD workshop on ‘Looking at the Irish Transport System’ through a Wellbeing Lens.
+She has also represented The National Cycling Advocacy Network at a Climate Summit in Dublin.

 As Chair of the Sligo Cycling Campaign and a member of the environment and Infrastructure SPC, Jan has experience of oral and written communication with the Local Authority.